Undead-Reckoning/px4_ros2_fixed_wing_flight/README.md

 ## REQUIREMENTS
 - Ubuntu (22.04)
-- USE PX4 1.17, px4_msgs and px4_ros2_cpp must be on the main branch as well.
+- USE PX4 1.16, px4_msgs and px4_ros2_cpp must be on the 1.16 branch as well.
 - PX4 and ROS 2 installations as detailed by https://docs.px4.io/main/en/ros2/user_guide.html
     - This involves setting up the PX4 toolchain, ROS 2, and the Micro XRCE-DDS Agent
-    - Tested on PX4 v1.17.0 ROS 2 Humble
+    - Tested on PX4 v1.16.0 ROS 2 Humble
 - QGroundControl
-    - Works with the latest QGC daily
+    - Works with  QGC daily

 ## Setup
 1. Setup and build a new ROS workspace